 Trump's initial reaction to the truck attack on a Berlin Christmas market on 19 December that killed 12 was to declare that the goal of IS was to "slaughter Christians".
 He soon walked back on the statement, gravely stating: "It's an attack on humanity."

-Trump, it appears, is starting to figure out out that Islamic terrorism is not so easy to deal with, and that Barack Obama had been no softie on that issue, either.
+Trump may also be confronted with attacks on a more personal level.
 As pointed out by BLOOMBERG BUSINESSWEEK ("Who'll Pay To Protect Trump's Towers?" by Stephanie Baker, 12 December 2016), Trump has an personal issue relative to terrorism, a big one, that his predecessor didn't have to worry about: Obama didn't have skyscrapers dotted around the world with his name blazed across the top, making them prime targets for terrorist attacks.

 In reality, Trump takes a breezy approach to such dilemmas, and for now seems to be getting away with it; conflicts of interest and such neither worry him overmuch, nor do criticisms of him on such matters seem to cause him much damage.
 That may change in the wake of a bloody terrorist assault on a Trump Tower in a foreign capital.